dkuwcreator/Semantic-Architecture/GETTING_STARTED.md

 ### Building a Semantic Map

 In Copilot Chat, you can ask:
-> "Use the semantic.map tool to show me the project structure"
+> "Use the semantic-map tool to show me the project structure"

 This will scan your repository for clusters and modules.

 ### Validating Your Structure

-> "Use semantic.validate to check if all modules have proper documentation"
+> "Use semantic-validate to check if all modules have proper documentation"

 This ensures each module has both `about.md` and `semantic-instructions.md`.

 ### Creating a New Module

-> "Use semantic.initModule to create a new module called 'user-auth' in the 'security' cluster"
+> "Use semantic-init-module to create a new module called 'user-auth' in the 'security' cluster"

 This scaffolds a properly structured semantic module.